Berkanktk/CyberSecurity/README.md

 embedded and encrypted data from other files.

 **Useful commands:**
-`steghide info file`  displays info about a file whether it has embedded data or not.
+`steghide info <filepath>`  displays info about whether a file has embedded data or not.
 `steghide extract -sf <filepath>`  extracts embedded data from a file

 ### Stegsolve